-This guide illustrates IAS 12 'Income Taxes''s approach to the calculation of deferred tax balances.
+This guide illustrates the approach required by IAS 12 'Income Taxes' for the calculating deferred tax balances.
 It summarises the approach to calculating deferred tax in order to help CFOs prioritise and identify key issues.
 It also includes interpretational guidance in certain problematic areas of the calculation.
+You can access this publication